The NBC Mystery Movie: Post-series

+ABC Mystery Movie

 In 1989, Universal Television and ABC teamed to launch a revival of the mystery wheel, titled the ABC Monday Mystery Movie.
 The network brought back original Mystery Movie series Columbo to be part of the wheel, with Peter Falk returning in the title role.
 Two new series joined Columbo in its first year, Gideon Oliver, starring Louis Gossett Jr. as a crime solving anthropologist, and B.L.
 Stryker, which featured Burt Reynolds as a South Florida private investigator.
+It was originally meant to be on Saturdays, but moved to Mondays amidst production delays related to the 1988 Writers Guild of America strike.

 Columbo and B.L.
 Stryker continued in the wheel's second season on Saturday (as ABC Saturday Mystery Movie) with two other series in August 1989: the new Christine Cromwell, a San Francisco based mystery starring Jaclyn Smith, and a revival of CBS' 1970s crime drama Kojak.
 The wheel series ran irregularly from February 1989 until August 1990.
 After the ABC Saturday Mystery Movie ended, ABC kept Columbo in production and Falk starred in an additional fourteen episodes before the network discontinued the series in 2003.

-NBC, meanwhile, brought McCloud back for a reunion film in 1989.
+Universal brought McCloud back for a reunion film in 1989.
 The film, titled The Return of Sam McCloud, featured Dennis Weaver in the role of United States Senator Sam McCloud.
+However, unlike the television series, the reunion film aired on CBS.

 The ABC Mystery Movie theme was composed by Mike Post.

 Friday Night Mystery

 In the fall of 1993, NBC made an attempt to revive the wheel format, this time called The NBC Friday Night Mystery.
-As originally conceived, this rotation was supposed to include:
+This rotation included: